aragon/hack/docs/guides-agent-app.md

 # Step 1: Installing aragonCLI

-The aragonCLI (Command Line Interface) is what we use to create, interact with, and develop Aragon apps.
+The [aragonCLI]((https://hack.aragon.org/docs/cli-intro).)
+(Command Line Interface) is what we use to create, interact with, and develop Aragon apps.

 Install it from NPM by running the following command:

 `npm install -g @aragon/cli`

-Hopefully, it downloaded successfully.
+Hopefully, it downloaded successfully 😊.

- If not, you should take a look at the [installing aragonCLI](https://hack.aragon.org/docs/guides-faq#installing-aragoncli) section of our [troubleshooting guide.](/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
+ If not, you should take a quick look at the [installing aragonCLI](https://hack.aragon.org/docs/guides-faq#installing-aragoncli) section of our [troubleshooting guide](/docs/guides-faq#installing-aragonCLI).
+It should help diagnose and fix the problem.

+If that still doesn't fix things 😟, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
+We're more than happy to help.

 Note that even if you've already installed the CLI, you might want to reinstall it to make sure you're up to date with the latest version.

-If you want to find out more about aragonCLI, have a look at the [aragonCLI documentation](https://hack.aragon.org/docs/cli-intro).

 # Step 2: Installing the Agent app

-Now that we've downloaded aragonCLI, we're ready to install the Agent app.
+Now that we've downloaded aragonCLI 🎉, we're ready to install the Agent app.

 aragonCLI installs the `aragon dao` commands.
 We use [these commands](https://hack.aragon.org/docs/cli-dao-commands) to interact directly with our DAO from the command line.
 They're also available directly using the `dao` shortcut.

+We'll use the the [`dao install`](https://hack.aragon.org/docs/cli-dao-commands#dao-install) command to install the Agent app.

+`dao install` takes two arguments:

+1. The address or name of an Aragon DAO.
+2. The name of an Aragon app.

-To install the Agent app run:
+So to install the Agent app run:

 `dao install <your organisation's name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/`